 Water temperatures may be influenced by past precipitation.
-A series of wet years in the CYRB preceded 2015.
-Considerable volumes of water were stored in lakes, ponds and wetlands and in underground aquifers.
+A series of generally wet years in the CYRB preceded 2015.
+Water was stored in lakes, ponds and wetlands and in underground aquifers.
 Flows in streams and rivers were generally greater than in years preceding 2011.
-Ground water discharged into areas that were dry throughout the 1990s and 2000s, implying that some or most aquifers became fully charged.
+Ground water discharged into areas that had been dry during the 1990s and 2000s, implying that some or most aquifers became fully charged.
 During the summer of 2015 some areas started to dry, indicating that ground water levels had fallen.
-This continued through 2017, although at a reduced rate.
+This has generally continued although at a reduced rate.